 703-2.03 AGGREGATE FOR BASE AND SURFACE COURSE.
 Crushed stone or crushed gravel, consisting of sound, tough, durable pebbles or rock fragments of uniform quality.
 Free from clay balls, vegetable matter, or other deleterious matters.
-Meet the following requirements:
+Meet Table 703-1: